emacs-mirror/emacs/mps/manual/source/glossary/p.rst

-        Typically, pointers are represented by an :term:`address`, but they can be more complicated when they need to carry more information, e.g., when the referent is smaller than a :term:`word`, an offset within the word might be needed.
+        Typically, pointers are represented by an :term:`address`, but they can be more complicated when they need to carry more information.
+For example, when the referent is smaller than a :term:`word`, an offset within the word might be needed.

         .. similar:: :term:`reference`, :term:`address`.